Preventing Poor Spectator Behaviour

 - Have the right policies in place

 Set clear expectations for members and guests by including a range of policies as part of your club guidelines.
-This might include a Code of Conduct for players and spectators, as well as an Alcohol Management and Illegal Drug policy.
+This might include a Code of Conduct for players and spectators, as well as a Good Sports policy.

 Policies help to prepare your club.
 Having a policy in writing takes the pressure off committee members or leaders who have something to refer to should an incident occur.